27 Mobsters With The Weirdest Mob Nicknames

 Tommy “Three Fingers Brown” Lucchese

-What you may or may not have known is that when he was 15 years old he was involved in an industrial accident at a machine shop, which results in him having his right thumb and forefinger amputated.
-After 6 or 7 years he got arrested for the first time and during his booking a police offer nicknamed him Three Finger Brown, after Mordecai “Three Finger” Brown, a popular Major League Baseball pitcher of the time.
+Tommy Lucchese — also known as Gaetano Lucchese — was one of the founding members of the modern Mafia and ran the Lucchese family for decades.
+When he was 15 years old he was involved in an industrial accident at a machine shop, which resulted in his right thumb and forefinger being amputated.
+Years later, when he was arrested for the first time, a police officer during booking nicknamed him Three Finger Brown — after Mordecai “Three Finger” Brown, a popular Major League Baseball pitcher of the time.
+The name never left him.

 Dominick “Baldy Dom” Canterino

-Dominick was a capo in the Genovese Family, who would often be pictured out and about with Vincent Gigante through his period of “mental instability”.
+Dominick was a capo in the Genovese Family, often pictured out and about with Vincent Gigante during his famous period of “mental instability.”
+We aren’t entirely sure how he got his nickname.
+The clue, however, lies on top of his head.

 Louis “Louie HaHa” Attanasio Jr